A Nusa Penida Day Trip from Bali is an absolute must during your visit to the Island of Gods!

-You can organize the boat via your accommodation on Nusa Lembongan or simply head to the main harbor on Lembongan Island and ask one of the boat companies down on the beachfront.
+You can organize the boat via your accommodation on Nusa Lembongan or simply head to the main beach port on Lembongan Island and ask one of the boat companies located down on the beachfront.

 When you arrive at Toya Pakeh harbor in Nusa Penida there are a number of scooter rental shops on the beachfront that will be able to sort you out with some wheels.

 I paid 70,000 IDR per day for a scooter rental that came with a full tank of gas so you can expect to pay something around this price.

 Be sure to get a helmet as an extra precaution for riding on the roads in Nusa Penida as they are not very well maintained.